Thursday, October 18, 2012

 Stay of Execution for Yankees -- and for A-Rod?

-This means that Game 5 is pushed back to tomorrow, the intended travel day, and Games 6 and 7 will remain as scheduled.
+This means that Game 5, if necessary, is pushed back to tomorrow, the intended travel day, and Games 6 and 7 will remain as scheduled.
 In other words, even if the Yankees can somehow push the Detroit Tigers to the limit, Game 7 will be 2 days rest for CC, not 3, and there's no way he can pitch -- at least, not for more than, say 3 innings.

 I almost wish the game had been played, so we can get this ignominious defeat over with.